knoxxs/knoxxs.github.io/_posts/2016/01/2016-01-06-learn-how-to-learn.markdown

 #### The Value of a Library of Chunks

 1. What people do to enhance their knowledge and gain expertise is to gradually build the number of chunks in their mind.
-Valuable bits of information they can piece togther in new and creative ways.
+Valuable bits of information they can piece together in new and creative ways.
 2. The bigger and more well practiced your chunked mental library, whatever the subject your are leaning, the more easily you will be able to solve problems and figure out solutions.
 3. Chunking isn't all you need to develop creative flexibility in your learning.
 4. Chunks can also help you understand new concepts